 I don’t want to hire you until we’ve met – is that cool?

 Um, it’s actually one of my requirements.
 I won’t sign a contract with anyone until we’ve met either in-person (which is definitely my preference) or via phone or Skype (for non-local and/or exceptionally busy clients).
-All potential clients are guaranteed a one-hour getting-to-know-each-other meeting.
+All potential clients are guaranteed an on-the-house getting-to-know-each-other meeting.